psgrover2010/parry-blog/_posts/2019-01-13-golden-temple-in-amritsar---sri-harmandir-sahib-a-city-which-never-sleeps.md

 ##### ![](/uploads/20181203-204649-1.jpeg)

-##### &nbsp;
+#####

 ##### Wagah Border

 The only road border crossing between India and Pakistan, Wagah, lies between Amritsar in India and Lahore in Pakistan.
 You can either rent a cab or take a Hop on Hop off Bus to Wagah Border, about 17 miles from Amritsar in order to witness Indian Border Retreat Ceremony.
 The rich heritage tour of the Hop on Hop off Bus that takes you to Wagah border starts from Golden Temple and other locations.
-It’s thrilling to watch the ceremonial closing of the gates and the lowering of the flags of India and Pakistan.&nbsp;
+It’s thrilling to watch the ceremonial closing of the gates and the lowering of the flags of India and Pakistan.

 ##### Jallianwala Bagh

 Just a few minutes’ walk from Harmandir Sahib is Jallianwala Bagh, the place of great historical significance.
 It is the site of the 1919 massacre of Indian citizens by British.
 There are well-manicured gardens blooming with colour with pathways making a perfect spot for walkers.
-It has a light and sound show too.&nbsp;
+It has a light and sound show too.

 ##### Admire the Maharaja Ranjit Singh Statue